Why Trust This Analysis

 What Actually Passed in New York’s 2026 Auto Tort Reform

-There are five enacted changes inside Part EE of the FY27 budget bill (S9008-C / A10008-C), plus a related no-fault change in Part FF.
+There are four enacted changes inside Part EE of the FY27 budget bill (S9008-C / A10008-C) — plus one widely reported change that did not pass.
 Take them one at a time.
 The terminology matters more than ever, because press-release framing has already blurred the distinctions.

 1. The 90/180 serious-injury category is gone